Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning: Proposed Methodology

 The certificate functions $V$ and $B$ are also parameterized as NNs, $V_{\theta'}$ and $\B_{\theta''}$, similarly to~\eqref{eq:nn_param}, with parameters $\theta'$ and $\theta''$, respectively.
 However, some distinctions are made to enforce certain properties on these functions.
 For example, to ensure $V_{\theta'}(0) = 0$ we set the bias terms in $V_{\theta'}$ to $0$ according to Proposition~\ref{def:stab}.
-No such restriction is placed for $\B_{\theta''}$.
+No such restriction is placed on $\B_{\theta''}$.
 Moreover, to ensure continuous differentiability of the certificates (as required for conditions~\eqref{eq:lyap} or~\eqref{eq:bar3}), differentiable activation functions are considered for both $V_{\theta'}$ and $\B_{\theta''}$.
 Finally, we set $\sigma_{K-1} = \mathrm{id}$ for these networks.

 To train these neural networks, we define a set of loss functions.
 The primary loss is the \ac{mse} loss from~\eqref{eq:mse}, augmented by the incorporation of the constraints~\eqref{eq:lyap}--\eqref{eq:bar3}.
-Given a demonstration set $\D$ consisting of $|\D| = MN$ elements of robot's positions and velocities $(x, \dot x) \in \D$ (possibly shuffled), the loss function corresponding to the objective function is formally defined as the \ac{mse} between the demonstrated velocities $\dot x$ and the predicted velocities from the neural network function $f_\theta (x)$:
+Given a demonstration set $\D$ consisting of $|\D| = MN$ elements of robot's positions and velocities $(x, \dot x) \in \D$ (possibly shuffled), the loss function corresponding to the objective function is formally defined as the \ac{mse} between the demonstrated velocities $\dot x$ and the predicted velocities of the neural network function $f_\theta (x)$: To construct a candidate Lyapunov function $V_{\theta'}$, we first sample a set of i.i.d samples from the workspace $X$ as $\Se = \{x_i \in X \mid i \in \{1, \ldots, S\}\}$.
+We then define a hinge-like loss using a leaky $\mathrm{ReLU}$ function in~\cite{abate_neural_2021}.
+Then, the loss function corresponding to condition~\eqref{eq:lyap} is obtained as where $\mathrm{LR}_\alpha$ is the leaky ReLU function parameterized by $\alpha \geq 0$, $\lambda_{l1},\lambda_{l2}$ are the loss weights and $\delta_{l1},\delta_{l2}$ are small positive tolerances for numerical stability.
+This loss $L_{lyap}(\theta, \theta')$ penalizes violations of the Lyapunov conditions~\eqref{eq:lyap} while promoting them to take on values where~\eqref{eq:lyap} is satisfied with a large margin.